codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 1. The environment details on the environment header are:
 * The edit button to change again the options for this column (shown on mouse hover)
 * The delete button to remove this column from the board (shown on mouse hover)
-* The plus button to install a new chart
+* The plus button to install a new chart.
+If you selected one or more charts when you defined your environment, only the selected charts are displayed.
 * A numeric value that shows how many releases are contained on this environment
 1. The delete button allows you to uninstall a Helm release for an environment